mlcollard/srcML/BUILD.md

 brew install coreutils gnu-sed gnu-time
 ```

 * Libarchive greater than 3.0.0 is required.
-For macOS previous to macOS Catalina (19.*.*), libarchive.a 3.3.* must be statically included.
+For macOS older than macOS Catalina (19.*.*), libarchive.a 3.3.* must be statically included.
 Use `brew install libarchive` to install a more recent version

 ## Linux Dependencies